sacredheartsc/freebsd-scripts/README.md

     JAIL   STATUS
     test1  running

-We can run a command within the jail using `jailctl exec`:

-    $ jailctl exec test1 uname -a
-    FreeBSD test1.example.com 13.2-RELEASE FreeBSD 13.2-RELEASE releng/13.2-n254617-525ecfdad597 GENERIC amd64

-Or get a shell within the jail using `jailctl shell`:
+We can get shell within the jail using `jailctl shell`:

     $ jailctl shell test1
     # echo "I'm in jail: $(hostname)"
     I'm in jail: test1.example.com

+Or run a command within the jail using `jailctl exec`:

+    $ jailctl exec test1 ifconfig jail0 | grep inet
+    inet 10.11.199.109 netmask 0xffffff00 broadcast 10.11.199.255

+We can SSH into the jail using the public key we specified earlier:

+    $ ssh -i ~/mykey root@10.11.199.109
+    root@test1:~ # back in jail!

 Let's create another jail, this time with a static IP and resource limits.
 We'll use a ZFS quota of 128 GB, a memory limit of 4 GB, and a CPU limit of 400.